oidebrett/getcontextware/README.md

 - **EMAIL** - Email address for Let's Encrypt certificates
 - **ADMIN_PASSWORD** - Admin password for Pangolin (minimum 8 characters)

+You may see an error: Invalid configuration file: Validation error: Your password must meet the following conditions: at least one uppercase English letter, at least one lowercase English letter, at least one digit, at least one special character. at "users.server_admin.password"

 ### Optional Variables

 - **GITHUB_USER** - GitHub username (default: `oidebrett`)